 Situated in the heart of the Adriatic, this archipelago is the remotest Croatian region consisting of two large islands, three smaller ones and 15 jagged rocks.
 The winds, tides and shallows make getting here a challenge, but it is entirely worth it to soak up the island’s beauty.
 There is nothing there in terms of commerce and overnight stays are not generally recommended, but a day trip is a must if you are on an off-the-beaten path yacht charter nearby.

 6. Biševo, Croatia

 At the last count, only 15 residents lived on this tiny Croatian island just five kilometres from the larger and more popular island of Vis.
-Measuring just 2.3 square miles, it is home to some of the country’s most famous caves such as Modra Špilja, which means ‘Blue Cave’.
-The island also boasts some beautiful beaches accessed by boat, such as those at Port Porat and Port Salbunara.
+Measuring just 2.3 square miles, it is home to some of Croatia’s most famous caves such as Modra Špilja, which means ‘Blue Cave’.
+The island also boasts some beautifully-secluded beaches accessed by boats, such as those at Port Porat and Port Salbunara.

 7. Azores, Portugal

 This cluster of tiny islands in the Atlantic Ocean belong to Portugal.
 These isolated volcanic islands are famous for their dramatic landscape and are ideal to explore by boat.
 As they are literally in the middle of nowhere, the Azores remain very unspoilt and make an unusual and otherworldly destination to see by luxury yacht.

 8. Cala Es Portitxol, Ibiza

 A yacht is imperative to access this delightful cove on the island of Ibiza, in the much-loved Balearics.
 With white sand and clear blue sea, it offers the perfect backdrop to a perfect peaceful afternoon.